Princess2630/Cisco-Packet-Tracer-Labs/Investigating the Threat Landscape/README.md

 # Lab: Investigating the Threat Landscape

 ##  Project Overview
-This lab involved a multi-stage investigation into how vulnerabilities—both technical and human—are exploited by threat actors.
+This lab involved a multi-stage investigation into how vulnerabilitiesb oth technical and human are exploited by threat actors.
 I analyzed three distinct scenarios to identify, exploit, and propose remediations for common security gaps in a simulated enterprise and home environment.

 ---